dystcz/dystore/docs/index.md

       link: /extending/overview
     - icon: 📦
       title: Package ecosystem
-      details: Wannabe ecosystem of complementary packages with emphasis on the plug and play spirit
+      details: Ecosystem of complementary packages with emphasis on the plug and play spirit
       link: /more/compatible-packages
     - icon: 🧑‍💻
       title: Continuously developed